Healthy foods that help your skin to be it's best

 3. Avocados- very full of those healthy fats that the skin needs and leads to moisturized, supple and healthy-looking skin.
 Avocados are also rich in vitamin E which is a great antioxidant and essential for helping your skin be protected from free radicals.

 4. Walnuts - an amazing source of natural fatty acids, as well as reduces inflammation in the skin.
-It contains zink which is known to its ability to regulate inflammation as well as the production of new skin cells.

 Other key ingredients are vitamin C, selenium and vitamin E.